 For drinks we had bottles of water, beer, root beer, Coke, and cans of Izze sparkling juice.
 I definitely didn't have enough ice but a friend went to the store and filled the baby pool with ice and all the drinks.
 The picture below was when the party was about 2/3 over and the pickings were getting slim but it worked perfectly.

 We grilled out for the party.
 Burgers, brats, and hot dogs.
 And no ketchup.
 So another friend ran back to the store for ketchup.
 We also had a red, white, and blue berry plate, chips and home made salsa, star shaped marshmallows, a lettuce salad, watermelon, and a veggie-pasta salad.
 Along with the cake (which my sister-in-law made) there was ice cream, all American apple pie, and red, white, and blue rice krispie treats.

 There were 81 guests and I'm guessing about 50 of them were kids or babies.
 It was awesome.
 I loved having so much life!
 All the kids had fun and I think the adults all did, too.
 I know I did.
 Friends from college, friends from the internet, friends from church and lots of family.
 We are blessed to be this loved.

 As I already mentioned Travis' sister made the cake.
-She made a cake for everyone and a smash cake for Joseph.
+She made a cake for everyone and a smash cake for JP.
 I highly recommend having talented sister-in-laws.